DepositsTeam/deposits-md/deposits_one_click_checkout_web_sdk.md

 ## To Initiate A Checkout
 You have to first import our Javascript SDK.
 We have created examples that can guide you on sandbox and production.
+We have a normal setup where we generate a reference and credit the funds to the Master/Tenant wallet, a setup where you can send a unique reference to us and we use that as the reference for the transaction and then a case where you have your own merchants and would want them to receive the funds, your merchants will be created as businesses on our end.

 #### Example